 Practice Problem 1 is an abbreviated booklet that requires only four challenges, one underlying problem, four solution ideas, three criteria for evaluation, three solutions on the grid, and an action plan.
 If more is written in the booklet, only the components noted above will be evaluated.
-Entries for the first practice problem must be submitted using the Practice Problem 1 training booklet.

 For Practice Problem 2 and the Qualifying Problem competitors generate eight challenges in step one and eight solution ideas in step three.
-In step five, the individual applies criteria to five solution ideas to determine the best solution for his/her action plan.
-These two entries must be submitted using the standard blank booklet format.
+In step five, the individual applies criteria to four solution ideas to determine the best solution for his/her action plan.

-The number of state bowl invitations will be determined by division registrations.
+The number of state bowl invitations will be determined by division registrations and the quality of submissions.
 Slots are filled according to quality regardless of district.